webpack/webpack.js.org/src/content/plugins/hot-module-replacement-plugin.md

 ## Basic Usage

-Enabling HMR is easy and in most cases no options are necessary.
+Enabling HMR is straight-forward and in most cases no options are necessary.

 ```javascript
 new webpack.HotModuleReplacementPlugin({